PERMIT TO BURN

 FIREBREAKS & FIRE PREVENTION MEASURES

 Fire prevention measures must be completed and all properties (including residential, commercial, industrial and vacant land) cleared of fire hazards on or before 30 November each year to reduce the risk of fires during the bushfire season.
-Properties must remain free of hazard until the 26 April each year.
+Properties must remain free of hazard until the close of the Restricted Burning Period.

 Shire of Dardanup advises property owners each year by way of advertising in the local newspaper, website and mailing of the Fire Prevention Order annually.